Contributing to a better world.

 At KPU, Steve was the lead person responsible for the Indigenous Advisory Committee and Indigenous efforts at the university.
 He served as an advisory member on the Supports for Success mentoring initiative for former youth-in-care, and represented KPU at the Surrey Urban Indigenous Leadership Council (SUILC) and the Surrey Poverty Reduction Coalition (SPRC).

-On retirement in September, the KPU Foundation honoured Steve by creating the Steve Cardwell bursary to support marginalized students, especially Indigenous and former youth in care.
+On retirement from KPU in September 2022, the KPU Foundation honoured Steve by creating the Steve Cardwell bursary to support marginalized students, especially Indigenous and former youth in care.

 Steve was awarded the Queen's Diamond Jubilee medal in 2013 for his outstanding service to public education.
 In 2015, he received the Distinguished Service Award from the BCSSA and was selected as one of UBC Faculty of Education’s top 100 Alumni.